This post contains affiliate links. Read the full disclosure here.

 5 from 8 reviews

-I think most of us can agree that coffee and chocolate are an absolutely divine combination, and if you’re a coffee lover like me, then these espresso cookies are the cookies you never knew you needed.
+If you’re a coffee lover like me, then these chewy espresso chocolate chip cookies are the cookies you never knew you needed.

 The best part about these coffee cookies is that they can be whipped up so quickly, and despite the liquid from the espresso in the dough, they are baked right away with no need to refrigerate the dough first!